 July 1927 notice

 The notice reproduced here dated 10 August 1926 records the transfer of the trademark names Eureka and Electa to "Rotherham and Sons, Overseas Limited" based in London with a branch in La Chaux-de-Fonds.
 The notice also says "fabrication, La Chaux-de-Fonds".
-This implies that there was a factory, so it seems possible that Rotherham's bought the Electa factory as well as the name.
+This implies that there was a factory, so it seems that Rotherham's bought the Electa factory as well as the trademark names.

-My records show that the involvement of Rotherhams with Electa goes back to before the Great War.
-I have seen two wristwatches with Electa movements in sterling silver cases with Birmingham Assay Office import hallmarks for 1914 to 1915 and John Rotherham's registered sponsor's mark.
-During the war Rotherhams were entirely taken up with the production of war materials, mainly fuses for which they gained a high reputation for their accuracy.
+My records show that the involvement of Rotherhams with Electa goes back to before World War One.
+I have seen wristwatches from the pre-war period with Electa movements in sterling silver cases with Birmingham Assay Office import hallmarks carrying John Rotherham's registered JR sponsor's mark.
+This relationship must have convinced Rotherhams about the quality of Electa watches.

 The latest wristwatch with an Electa movement in sterling silver case that I have records for has Glasgow Assay Office import hallmarks and Rotherham and Sons R&S sponsor's mark.
 The date letter is "i" for 1931 to 1932.